Aaronius/penpal/README.md

 `options.iframe: HTMLIFrameElement` (required) The iframe element to which Penpal should connect.
 Unless you provide the `childOrigin` option, you will need to have set either the `src` or `srcdoc` property on the iframe prior to calling `connectToChild` so that Penpal can automatically derive the child origin.
 In addition to regular URLs, [data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) and [file URIs](https://en.wikipedia.org/wiki/File_URI_scheme) are also supported.

 `options.methods: Object` (optional) An object containing methods which should be exposed for the child iframe to call.
 The keys of the object are the method names and the values are the functions.
+Nested objects with function values are recursively included.
 If a function requires asynchronous processing to determine its return value, make the function immediately return a promise and resolve the promise once the value has been determined.

 `options.childOrigin: string` (optional) In the vast majority of cases, Penpal can automatically determine the child origin based on the `src` or `srcdoc` property that you have set on the iframe.
 Unfortunately, browsers are inconsistent in certain cases, particularly when using the `file://` protocol on various devices.
 If you receive an error saying that the parent received a handshake from an unexpected origin, you may need to manually pass the child origin using this option.